The UB School of Dental Medicine successfully completed the accreditation and site visit process in 2025.

 The Commission on Dental Accreditation (CODA) serves the public and dental professions by developing and implementing accreditation standards that promote and monitor the continuous quality and improvement of dental education programs.
-CODA is the organization that accredits dental, advanced dental and allied dental education programs.
+CODA is the organization that accredits dental, advanced dental and allied dental education programs

 The Commission on Dental Accreditation (CODA) uses a collaborative peer-review process to assess the quality of more than 1,400 dental and dental-related education programs across the nation.
 These programs include dental, advanced dental and allied dental training.